-Most of these objectives come directly from the main NCF-Envirothon webpage; however, I've added a few tweaks / additional references.
-Below are the objectives and a list of resources.
+Most of these objectives come directly from the main NCF Envirothon webpage; however, I've added a few tweaks / additional references.
+Be aware that the national competition guideline has 62 distinct learning objectives!
+I have shortened that down to 27, but if you're curious, or if your team wins and goes to the international competition, you'll want to check out the full list of all 62 learning objectives.
 The official NCF-Envirothon curriculum guide for the Aquatic Ecology section can be found here: https://envirothon.org/the-competition/areas-of-study/aquatic-ecology/.
-There are no changes from last year; however, last year they greatly expanded the list of potential topics, and do not have the same extensive links to resources.
-There is no way we will be able to test your students on all of these potential topics.
-The bolded topics below are the ones we will focus on for the SC Envirothon.
-But know that if you have students going on to the international competition, you may need to have them study the additional topics not highlighted below.
+Below is the shortened list of objectives for the SC Envirothon Competition and some useful links for learning about those objectives.